ccao-data/data-architecture/dbt/models/iasworld/docs.md

 ### Nuance

 - In order to isolate HIEs, condition on `lline > 0`
+- The characteristic changes in `addn` are applied immediately to the corresponding `dweldat` characteristics rather then when HIEs "roll off".

 **Primary Key**: `jur`, `taxyr`, `parid`, `card`, `lline`
 {% enddocs %}